 The university serves as a gateway to the rich and vibrant cultural life of Buenos Aires, the "Paris of South America."
 Through museum visits and other activities, the program integrates the spirit of the city and unique academic experiences.
 The university arranges for students to live with Argentinean families in a secure, supportive environment.

 Universidad de San Andrés (UdSA) is a small private liberal arts university that operates at a high international academic standard.
+It has recently been recognized through the awarding of a generous grant through 100,000 Strong in the Americas, which aims to expand study abroad in the western hemisphere.
 The modern campus is located along the beautiful Rio de la Plata in the Buenos Aires suburb of Victoria.
 Trains run frequently from the campus to the city center.
 For more information about the university visit their website at www.udesa.edu.ar.

-This exchange program is not restricted to Honors students only.
-Any eligible UW undergraduate may apply.
+This exchange program is not restricted to Honors students; any eligible UW undergraduate may apply.
 The program is most appropriate for juniors and seniors with prior international experience who have demonstrated maturity and academic excellence.
+A 3.3 minimum GPA is required.
 Honors will screen applicants by paper application and interview advanced candidates.
-Acceptance is also conditional on Spanish proficiency, with a minimum of three years required, and advanced candidates will be expected to conduct a phone interview in Spanish with our partner exchange manager at UdSA.
+Acceptance is also conditional on Spanish proficiency, with a minimum of two years of college level Spanish or a B2 level in the Common European Framework of Languages.
+Some candidates will be expected to conduct a phone interview in Spanish with our partner exchange manager at UdSA.

 Outbound UW students pay exchange fee equivalent to UW tuition through the Home Tuition Program for Reciprocal Exchange*